 Manage Your Pain

 It’s normal to experience some pain after a root canal or oral surgery, though how much pain you experience will depend upon the procedure you received.
 You can manage the pain from most procedures with over-the-counter pain medications.
 Ice is also a great way to help ease discomfort, especially if you have some swelling as a result of oral surgery.
 Typically, your pain shouldn’t last more than a few days.
-Unless Dr. Miedema has told you to expect your tooth to be sore for longer, you should call our office if your tooth is still painful after a week.
+Unless Dr. Fenn has told you to expect your tooth to be sore for longer, you should call our office if your tooth is still painful after a week.

 Pay Attention to Your Symptoms